ceb8/literature_notes/Prominences/Prominences.md

 **Main finding:** Radio images of AB Dor show emission spots up tp 5-18 *R<sub>\*</sub>*.
 Several theories for what these could be are discussed.
 **Our goal:** Determine if these structures could be stellar prominences

 AB Dor is a fast-rotating pre-main sequence star.
 (Table 1 holds stellar properties)
+Previous **very long baseline interferometry (VLBI)** studies of other pre-main sequence starts have shown resolved magnetospheres with sizes of several stellar radii.
+These results combined with spectra and polarization measurements were used to create a global dipole-like magnetosphere model.
+The radio emission is is believed to be from (gyro)synchrotron radiation, which would mean that most of the radio emission originated in some combination of: 1) the magnetic equator line, at the distance where the stellar wind opens the closed magentic field lines 2) close to the polar caps where the wind is unrestrained.
+So basically this is saying that the radio emission come from free flowing stellar wind.